hbc/NGS_Data_Analysis_Course/sessionIII/lessons/02_Rdata_visualization.md

   geom_point() # note what happens here
 ```

-You will find that even though we have added a layer by specifying `geom_point`, we still get an error.
+You will find that even though we have added a layer by specifying `geom_point`, we get an error.
 This is because each type of geom usually has a **required set of aesthetics** to be set.
 Aesthetic mappings are set with the aes() function and can be set inside `geom_point()` to be specifically applied to that layer.
 If we supplied aesthetics within `ggplot()`, they will be used as defaults for every layer.
 Examples of aesthetics include:

 * position (i.e., on the x and y axes)
 * color ("outside" color)